Reviewing the Wireframes and UI

 Once the designer understands the comment and acts upon it (and updates the design), (s)he must comment back with

-From there on, the Lead Developer or the Product Manager (depending on who left the comment initially) must review the changes and mark the comment as “Resolved” in Invision if the changes are satisfactory.
+From there on, the Team Lead or the Product Manager (depending on who left the comment initially) must review the changes and mark the comment as “Resolved” in Figma if the changes are satisfactory.

 Dealing with Non-actionable Comments